 Automation has resulted in increased complexity of applications and they are now being driven by APIs while DevOps has resulted in the deployment of code faster than ever.
 Automated vulnerability scanners should be an option, not a default choice.
 It takes a team of security experts to go to the lengths and breadths of an application to find serious threats which are often missed out by scanners.

 Previously, buying a comprehensive enterprise software solution or security solution used to effectively do the job.
 With dynamically evolving cyberspace, an organization cannot rely on general products or employees with general skills.
 In order to deal with modern-day threats, an organization needs human resources with different specializations that fit in in a team to achieve the business objectives.
 Similarly, SaaS companies will need to hire specialized talent, or avail services of an independent expert, or choose an appropriate vendor with the required specialization for conducting a penetration test.

 Reason 5: Agile development requires agile penetration testing.

-If your organization adheres to principles of DevOps, then conducting traditional penetration tests will do more harm than good to your development process.
+If your organization adheres to the principles of DevOps, then conducting traditional penetration tests will do more harm than good to your development process.
 Scan everything at once and perform penetration tests once a year will not do justice either.
 In agile development, products are regularly updated with new features and every new feature which is not tested is basically an implied invitation for the attackers.
 This is where DevSecOps i.e. security in DevOps will come to your rescue.